kyasan/kyasan/README.md

 My journey began in clinical psychology, but I’ve discovered a love for solving problems with code—especially when it helps people in real life.

+  - Strong ability to take action and learn quickly
+  - Serious and passionate about digging deep
+  - Always ready to take on new challenges

 ---